Kureev/react-native-side-menu/README.md

 - `animation` (spring|linear|easeInOut) - Type of slide animation.
 Default is "linear".
 - `openMenuOffset` (Number) - Content view left margin if menu is opened
 - `hiddenMenuOffset` (Number) - Content view left margin if menu is hidden
+- `color` (String) - This change the background color of the side menu

 *In progress*